About Hambantota Mattala Rajapaksa International Airport (HRI)

 Limited shopping facilities, including retailers selling duty-free goods and local souvenirs, can be found in Departures.

 Baby care facilities are available at various toilets within the terminal.
-The on-site 24-hour medical centre can assist with emergencies.
+The on-site 24-hour medical centre can assist with emergencies and transport patients to hospitals if necessary.

 All areas of the terminal are accessible to wheelchair users and disabled toilets are provided.
 Any passengers who may require additional assistance are advised to contact their airline before travelling.